Jinwooooo/jinwooooo-blog/_posts/2019-07-22-browndust-soul-gear-data-and-analysis.md

 The global currency will be set as **gold**, but I will use other currency to give the readers a more cohesive understanding.

+**(2020 Update)** The Soul Gear values were slightly altered (in a good way), but it is not so far off when leveling a Soul Gear from Lv 1 to Lv 10.
+I'm going to leave this as it is since it is still a good reference.

 ---

 ## Raid Value